OfficeDev/office-js-docs/README.md

 _Applies to: Excel 2016, Excel Online, Excel for iOS, Excel for Mac_

-This page describes the new set of Excel JavaScript APIs that are being planned for the next releases.
-It consists of combination of APIs that are in `beta` stage and the ones that are in design phase.
+This page describes the new set of Excel JavaScript APIs that are planned for future releases.
+It consists of APIs that are in `beta` stage and others that are still in the design phase.
 Please review and provide your feedback.
-One of the best ways of providing your input is by opening new issue in GitHub using the links available below.
+One of the best ways you can provide input is to open a new issue in GitHub using the links available below.

-_**Note**: below listed features are still under design and review phase and hence not yet available as part of the product.
+_**Note**: The following features are still under design and review phase and not yet available as part of the product.
 The final design is subject to change.
 Once the feature is made available, the final specification will be published as part of the master repository._

 > **Note**: Any API that is listed as **beta** is not ready for production usage.
 They are made available so that developers can try them out in test and development environments.
 They are not meant to be used against production/business critical documents.

-> For the requirement sets that are marked as *Beta*, use the specified (or later) version of the Office software and use the Beta library of the CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
+> For the requirement sets that are marked as *Beta*, use the specified (or later) version of Office and use the Beta library of the CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
 Entries not listed as *Beta* are generally available and you can continue to use Production CDN library: https://appsforoffice.microsoft.com/lib/1/hosted/office.js

-## Upcoming Excel Features
+## Future Excel features

 * __Chart API additions__: Ease of Series collection traversing, add/remove chart series, set chart series values, read/set the base unit for the specified category axis, category type of chart Axis, display unit and custom display unit of axis, major and minortime unit scale, axis type, clear the border color of a chart element, sets the border formatting of a chart element to a uniform color, chart font, chart point border, add and manage trendline, chart title string, chart line formatting, etc.

-* __Data validation__: Setup data validation rules (drop down buttons) based on pre-defined list, formulas, date, time or custom values, manage input and error message.
+* __Data validation__: Setup data validation rules (drop-down buttons) based on pre-defined list, formulas, date, time or custom values, manage input and error messages.

 * __Document properties__: Access built-in properties, create and manage custom document properties.
 * __Styles__: Create custom styles, apply custom and built style.

-* __Hyperlinks__: Add and remove hyperlinks on range.
+* __Hyperlinks__: Add and remove hyperlinks on a range.

 * __Workbook name__: Access workbook name.